 - Delhi: Meru Eve Cabs (44224422), Sakha (99991 93004), GCabs (39423942)

 - Mumbai: Priyadarshini Taxi Services (43333999), Viira Cab (6120 6120)

 - Chennai: Go for Pink (64581111)

 - Trivandrum/Kochi: Shetaxi (859 0000 543)

-If you do have to catch public transport in the form of a bus or train, be aware of pickpockets as they are known to target travellers and security systems are often scarce.
+If you do have to catch public transport in the form of a bus or train, be aware of pickpockets as they are known to target travelers and security systems are often scarce.
 This means you should always be alert and have your belongings where you can see them.
 You should also avoid taking public transport alone, especially at night, and where possible, ride in the women's carriage on the Delhi, Chennai, and Mumbai metros.

 It's important to note that some of our India itineraries feature overnight train rides.
 If you need to leave your compartment for any reason (i.e. going to the bathroom), ask a male travel companion from your group to accompany you.
-Where possible, we will allocate female group members an upper bunk and will not separate female travellers from the rest of the group.
+Where possible, we will allocate female group members an upper bunk and will not separate female travelers from the rest of the group.

 How safe is accommodation in India?

-There are plenty of safe accommodation options in India catering to all kinds of budgets from hostels and other cheap hotels to upmarket, westernised places, however, there are a few easy rules you should follow - regardless of where you stay - to ensure your stay is a stress-free and danger-free one:
+There are plenty of safe accommodation options in India catering to all kinds of budgets from hostels and other cheap hotels to upmarket, westernized places, however, there are a few easy rules you should follow - regardless of where you stay - to ensure your stay is a stress-free and danger-free one: